 Midnight – Twelve O’clock at night, very dark, middle of the night.

-A midnight is a place where every Christian will be at one time or another.
+Midnight is a place where every Christian will be at one time or another.
 It’s a place where most of us don’t want to go or be in the midst of.
-A midnight is a place where you see no escape, a place where you don’t feel or hear the Spirit of God, but it’s a place where you can receive the power of God moving on your behalf because what is impossible for you is possible for God.
-A midnight is a place where prayer and fasting are birth.
+Midnight is a place where you see no escape, a place where you don’t feel or hear the Spirit of God, but it’s a place where you can receive the power of God moving on your behalf because what is impossible for you is possible for God.
+A midnight is a place where prayer and fasting are birthed.